 - 1. Contractors are to conform to VGS Requirements listed in Section 7A. - 2.
 No concrete shall be in contact with gas lines. - 3.
 Extra coating required for steel gas lines shall be done by VGS personnel or contractors with VGS inspectors prior to backfilling. - 4.
 All exposed gas lines shall be padded with six inches (6-inch) minimum of sand or a stone free material prior to backfilling unless otherwise stated by VGS specifications or drawings. - 5.
-If blasting within one hundred foot (100-foot) radius of Gas Facilities, notify VGS prior to and after blasting.
-VGS will work with the blasting contractor prior to and after blasting to ensure the safety of the public and all parties involved.
+If blasting will be within two hundred foot (200-foot) radius of Gas Facilities, notify VGS.
+VGS will work with the blasting contractor before and after blasting to leak survey ensure the safety of the public and all parties involved.
 Proper arrangements shall be made between the blasting contractor and VGS to coordinate schedules.

-If the blasting vibrations will be at or above two inches (2-inch) per second (IPS) Peak Particle Velocity and the two (2) IPS peak particle velocity is going to be seen at the pipelines, a site meeting between the blasting contractor and a VGS Operations Manager or Supervisor will be held to discuss the safety of VGS facilities.
+Blasting vibrations must be below two inches (2-inch) per second (IPS) Peak Particle Velocity.
+If 2-inch/second IPS is going to be seen at the pipelines, the blasting contractor needs to stop blasting until VGS can check that no pipeline facilities have been damaged.
+Before resuming blasting, a meeting between a VGS Operations Manager or Supervisor and the blasting contractor will be held to discuss the safety of VGS facilities.